SabauEduard/invoicely/README.md

 - Set up the database, drivers, migrations and ORM (with Clem Daria)
 - Implemented User and Role models (with Clem Daria)
 - Implemented CRUD operations for User and Role models (with Clem Daria)
-- Implemented basic authentication with JWT & bcrypt (with Clem Daria)
+- Implemented basic authentication with JWT & bcrypt (with Clem Daria and Liciu Stefan)
 - Implemented 2FA authentication
 - Worked on this README file
 - Workflow, Architecture and ER diagrams